Delight and disruption as record November snowfall hits Seoul

 But the snow also brought widespread disruption, with travel halted in many places and transportation services suspended.

-As of Thursday morning, more than 60 homes in Seoul had reported losing power, though most cases had been resolved, according to the Ministry of the Interior and Safety.
-Hundreds also lost power in cities near the capital including Gwangju, the Associated Press reported.
+Hundreds lost power in cities near the capital including Gwangju, the Associated Press reported.

 More than 150 flights nationwide were canceled or delayed between Tuesday and Thursday, while over 100 ferry services were restricted, the Interior Ministry said.
 At least 18 roads around Seoul faced restrictions due to the snow, with authorities adding extra subway trains to accommodate the extra demand on public transit.